GrigoryM1A1/RemitlyInternTask/README.md

 - If "Statement" is of type list and there is at least one statement in the list with "Resource": "*" False is returned
 - If file doesn't have a proper structure an error is raised and printed in terminal and no boolean value is returned
 - By proper structure I mean (based on documentation):
-  - JSON contains keys: "PolicyName" and "PolicyDocument"
+  - JSON has only two main keys: "PolicyName" and "PolicyDocument"
   - PolicyDocument contains keys: "Version" and "Statement"
   - Statement is either a list of documents or a single document
   - Resource is either a single string or list of strings